subzeta/ruling/README.md

 $ phpunit
 ```

+# Recursive to do list
+* Increase the number of unit tests to prevent bad contexts or bad formatted rules from being executed.

 # To do
-* Increase the number of unit tests to prevent bad formatted rules from being executed.
 * Add more operators (in, for example).
-* Context values may permit callable functions too.
 * It can be interesting to implement a kind of *dump* method to show the interpreted rule.

 # Changelist
 * Allow aliases ("is equal to" can be written as "is" and "is not equal to" as "is not"/"isn't").
+* Context values may permit callable functions too.
+* Added the strict comparison operators (same as, not same as).